vega/vega-lite/CONTRIBUTING.md

     - Other files under `src/` reflect namespace structure.
 All methods for `vl.xxx` will be in either `src/xxx.ts` or `src/xxx/xxx.ts`.
 For example, `vl.channel.*` methods are in `src/channel.ts` while `vl.compile` is in `src/compile/compile.ts`.

 - `test/` - Code for unit testing. `test`'s structure reflects `src`'s directory structure.
 For example, `test/compile/` tests files inside `src/compile/`.
 - `test-runtime/` - Code for runtime tests.
-You can start a webserver at the root and open the directory to debug the tests in your browser.
+You can debug the tests by [running puppeteer in debug mode](https://github.com/smooth-code/jest-puppeteer#put-in-debug-mode).
 - `typings/` - TypeScript typing declaration for dependencies.

 ## Understanding How Vega-Lite Works